 10. Breathe More While You’re Pushing

-As long as you and your baby are doing well, it’s encouraged that you breathe more during the pushing phase.
+As long as you and your baby are doing well, breathing more during the pushing phase is encouraged.
 Breathing helps stretch your pelvic floor and reduces tearing.
 When your baby is this low in your pelvis, you will feel the urge to push and bear down during each contraction.
 That is good and normal.
 But listen to your body.
-If it’s too much tension breathe through it and allow your body to stretch as your baby descends lower.
-You don’t have to push with all of your might while holding your breath in order to birth your baby.
-Actually, the faster your baby comes out, the less time your body has to stretch which then causes it to tear.
-Breathing with your contractions allows your baby to descend slowly and it will help you have less pelvic floor trauma
+If it’s too much tension, breathe through it and allow your body to stretch as your baby descends lower.
+You don’t have to push with all your might while holding your breath to give birth to your baby.
+Actually, the faster your baby comes out, the less time your body has to stretch, which causes it to tear.
+Breathing with your contractions allows your baby to descend slowly and will help you have less pelvic floor trauma.

 11. Use Warm Compresses

-When your baby is crowning, a warm compress held to the perineum can reduce tearing.
-The warmth of the compress increases the blood flow to that area and the counter pressure also can feel very relieving.
+A warm compress held to the perineum when your baby is crowning can reduce tearing.
+In addition, the warmth of the compress will increase the blood flow to that area, and the counter-pressure also can feel very relieving.

 12. Avoid An Episiotomy

-If you don’t know what an episiotomy is, it is a surgical cut made to the skin and muscle of the perineal area, to enlarge the vaginal opening.
-For some doctors they are a routine procedure on almost all patients.
-For other doctors it is done only when performing assisted births (for examples, using forceps or a vacuum).
+If you don’t know what an episiotomy is, it is a surgical cut made to the skin and muscle of the perineal area to enlarge the vaginal opening.
+For some doctors, they are a routine procedure for almost all patients.
+For other doctors, it is done only when performing assisted births (for example, using forceps or a vacuum).

-Tearing naturally is a lot better than having an episiotomy for many reasons:
+Tearing naturally is better than having an episiotomy for many reasons:6

-- The cut of the episiotomy increase the chances of the mother having a third or fourth degree tear.
+- The cut of the episiotomy increases the chances of the mother having a third or fourth-degree tear.
 This happens because the baby’s head presses against that cut and causes it to tear deeper into the muscle.

 - Tears heal better than episiotomies.

-- Scar tissue from an episiotomy restrict the perineum’s ability to stretch which cause more tearing in future births.
+- Scar tissue from an episiotomy restricts the perineum’s ability to stretch, which causes more tearing in future births.

 - Episiotomies can cause infections, perineal trauma, urinary and fecal incontinence, and painful sex.

-Try all of the points above to reduce your chances of tearing and having an episiotomy.
+Try all the points above to reduce your chances of tearing during childbirth and having an episiotomy.